 - Net premium cost: $194

 The corresponding drawback of supplemental cancer insurance is the uncertain downstream benefits (see payouts above).
 Our example policy only honors claims after a licensed medical professional diagnoses a malignant condition (except for wellness benefits).

 In other words, 50% of men and 67% of women will not get a financial return on their premiums.
 You are buying a policy to cover a narrow set of conditions, but do get peace of mind no matter what happens in the future.

 The taxable lump sum benefits are another perceived disadvantage of supplemental cancer insurance.
 Our example policy includes an initial diagnosis benefit of $5,000 unconnected to a specific treatment or expense.

 Indemnity benefits that are lump-sum payments made without regard to whether the insured incurred a medical expense may be taxable income.
 Expect the issuing company to issue a 1099 form for any amounts above $600.

-Of course, we say “perceived” disadvantage because the people needing to pay the taxes on the lump sum feel that purchasing a policy was worth it many times over.
+Of course, we say “perceived” disadvantage because the people needing to pay the taxes on a lump sum feel that purchasing a policy was worth it many times over.